Medically reviewed by Dr. Youssef Tahiri

 Microtia can have a significant physical and psychological impact on your child.
 A missing or malformed outer ear can affect their appearance and self-confidence, and a narrowed or nonexistent ear canal can have more far-reaching effects on their hearing, speech patterns, and language processing skills.
-Fortunately, Dr. John Reinisch and Dr. Youssef Tahiri perform microtia surgery at our Beverly Hills practice – the MEDPOR® or OMNIPORE® ear reconstruction technique.
-This technique was pioneered in 1991 by Dr. Reinisch.
-It uses a microporous high-density polyethylene implant.
-To learn more about these procedures and find out which one might be right for your child, schedule a consultation with Dr. Reinisch or Dr. Tahiri.
+Fortunately, Dr. Youssef Tahiri performs microtia surgery at our Beverly Hills practice – the MEDPOR® or OMNIPORE® ear reconstruction technique.
+This technique was pioneered in 1991 and uses a microporous high-density polyethylene implant.
+To learn more about these procedures and find out which one might be right for your child, schedule a consultation with Dr. Tahiri.

-Microtia is a rare congenital condition that affects approximately one in every 8,000-10,000 babies born in the U.S. Microtia rates are slightly higher in other parts of the world, and thanks to his reputation for excellence and comprehensive treatment, Dr. Reinisch and Dr. Tahiri work with patients from around the globe.
+Microtia is a rare congenital condition that affects approximately one in every 8,000-10,000 babies born in the U.S. Microtia rates are slightly higher in other parts of the world, and thanks to his reputation for excellence and comprehensive treatment, Dr. Tahiri works with patients from around the globe.
 Microtia surgery is designed to address both external ear deformity and inner ear canal deficiency.
-By using a patient’s own tissue, Dr. Reinisch and Dr. Tahiri can create a new ear structure.
-They also work with a top otologist, Dr. Roberson, who can surgically create or correct the ear canal to improve hearing.
+By using a patient’s own tissue, Dr. Tahiri can create a new ear structure.
+He also works with a top otologist, Dr. Roberson, who can surgically create or correct the ear canal to improve hearing.

 The purpose of outer ear reconstruction is the restoration of craniofacial balance by creating an aesthetically pleasing, symmetric and long-lasting pinna.
 Ear reconstruction should be considered an aesthetic procedure and its results should be held to the same critical standards as other cosmetic surgeries.

-After having performed multiple techniques for ear reconstructions, Dr. Tahiri and Dr. Reinisch decided to only perform Medpor Ear Reconstruction; technique that was popularized by Dr. John Reinisch in 1991.
-Dr. Tahiri and Dr. Reinisch have an extensive experience in Medpor ear reconstruction and are considered the world experts in ear reconstruction.
+After having performed multiple techniques for ear reconstructions, Dr. Tahiri decided to only perform Medpor Ear Reconstruction.
+Dr. Tahiri has extensive experience in Medpor ear reconstruction and is considered a world expert in ear reconstruction.

-Although there has been a well-established surgical microtia treatment for over 55 years, Dr. John Reinisch saw a need to create a more advanced surgical technique that could provide improved cosmetic results, and allow children to receive treatment with less discomfort and at an earlier age.
-In 1991, he introduced a newer technique, known as MEDPOR® ear reconstruction.
-Located in Beverly Hills, patients travel to our practice from around the world to receive this advanced treatment.
-During the procedure, Dr. Reinisch and Dr. Tahiri create a polyethylene framework and grafts a patient’s own skin over the structure.
+During the procedure, Dr. Tahiri creates a polyethylene framework and grafts a patient’s own skin over the structure.
 The safe, effective technique offers a number of benefits.
 It is suitable for patients aged three and above, and has been used to successfully treat patients in their 50’s and 60’s.
-To learn more about MEDPOR® or OMNIPORE® treatment and you or your child’s suitability for the procedure, contact Dr. Reinisch or Dr. Tahiri today.
+To learn more about MEDPOR® or OMNIPORE® treatment and you or your child’s suitability for the procedure, contact Dr. Tahiri today.

 The traditional method of ear reconstruction has utilized an ear framework made from rib cartilage.
 Refinements of the cartilage procedure over the years have reduced the number of needed surgical stages.
 However, the amount of required harvested cartilage has increased, pushing back the age of reconstruction until 10 years of age or older.
 Reconstruction at an older age, and its usual multiple stages, have made microtia reconstruction with autologous cartilage a more arduous physical and psychological endeavor for both children and their parents.
 If the final cosmetic result of the constructed ear is not ideal, the entire reconstructive journey can be disappointing.